 4. National Air & Space Museum – Washington, DC: while glorious, it is too often crowded and chaotic to make the experience as worthwhile as it could or should be.

-5. White Sands Missile Range Museum – White Sands, NM: the museum portion could use some improvements, but the display of missiles is outstanding.
-Combine this with the nearby Space Mural and Museum (see below) and it would be near the top.
+6. White Sands Missile Range Museum – White Sands, NM: the museum portion could use some improvements, but the display of missiles is outstanding.
+Combine this with the nearby Space Mural and Museum (see below) and it would be closer to the top of the list.